rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 *ps: Feel free to use whatever steps you're familiar with to commit/push.
 You do not have to follow the exact same steps above.
 Some candidates feel more comfortable using GUI-based tools.*

-### Create a pull request in github
-Create a new Pull Request from your fork to the original repo.
-TODO: provide instructions/screenshots

-### Send us a link to this pull request
+### Send us a link to this fork
-The link usually looks like this: ``
+After you're done with your changes, send us a link to your repo.